 Robb Duncan and his Argentinian wife Violeta met by chance in 2000 at a conference in Brazil.
 Two weeks later Robb flew back to Portland, Oregon, sold everything he had and moved down to Buenos Aires and they were married.
 While living in Buenos Aires, Robb fell in love with gelaterias.
 Having toured Italy, Duncan was very familiar with Italian gelato, and while he liked it, he was never blown away by it.
 So he was surprised when he discovered that Argentinian gelato, made by Italian immigrants and their descendants, tasted a lot better to him.
 When Argentina’s economy crashed in the early 2000s, Robb and Violeta moved to DC, where he could get a job as a software engineer for the federal government and where Violeta could finish up her degree at American University.

 In 2004, while driving back from the Corcoran School of Art & Design, where he was taking a graphic design course and seriously contemplating a job change, Robb spied a “For Rent” sign hanging in the window of 1560 Wisconsin Avenue NW.
 A quick call to the owner, and Robb and Violeta were setting up their gelateria, called Dolcezza, in the three-floor building with no experience in starting a business.
-They had no business plan; they had no experience with plumbers, contractors, hiring employees, etc.; no clue about what they were and weren’t allowed to do under Georgetown historic neighborhood regulations: they were complete newbies.
+They had no business plan; they had no experience with plumbers until they found plumbing vancouver.
+So no clue about what they were and weren’t allowed to do under Georgetown historic neighborhood regulations: they were complete newbies.
 Robb describes the process as “Painful, but beautiful and real because you figure everything out for yourself.”
 They were both working and/or studying full time, starting up the business, and creating/producing the products into the wee hours of the night; their lives were hectic.

 In starting up Dolcezza, the most daunting part was that neither Robb nor Violeta knew how to make gelato.
 Their only knowledge came from a gelato-making class Violeta’s mother and stepfather had taken in Argentina.
 But despite the “What the hell are we doing?” thoughts that crossed Robb and Violeta’s minds daily, they forged forward.
 With the help of an Argentinian “maestro del helado” or gelato master, brought in to help them for their first month, they started off perfecting the standard gelato flavors.